 - Eat more low-calorie foods, such as vegetables, so you can fill up without getting more calories than you need.

 - Focus on fiber and protein, which are filling nutrients that stave off hunger for longer.
 High-fiber foods include vegetables, fruit, whole grains, while nutritious sources of protein include fish, eggs, chicken, and tofu and other soy products.
 Beans and nuts have both protein and fiber.

 - Limit foods high in refined sugars and starches, since they can lead to hunger sooner.

 - Get enough sleep, since sleep deprivation can lead to increased hunger.

 - Ask your doctor if you might have low blood sugar.

 It takes a lot of practice to get into the habit of asking why you are reaching for food.
-With bits of advice, reminders, and motivation, along with logging and tracking features, Lark can help you build this and other health habits that can assist with weight loss and a reduced risk for developing chronic conditions in the future.
-Small steps like this can lead to big gains that can last a lifetime.
+With bits of advice, reminders, and motivation, along with logging and tracking features, Lark DPP can help you build this and other health habits that can assist with weight loss and lower risk for type 2 diabetes.
+Small steps can lead to big gains that can last a lifetime.